 Any member may sponsor a resolution.
 A member may ask to be added to the list of sponsors of an existing resolution.
-Sponsorship of a resolution, or withdrawal of sponsorship of a resolution, will be allowed only up to the time at which substantive debate is concluded on the item.
-However, sponsors may withdraw their sponsorship of a resolution prior to voting on it, if their resolution has been amended; this does not apply in the event of a friendly amendment.
-(Friendly amendments are discussed in the Guide to Committees.)
+During substantive debate, sponsorship of a resolution, or withdrawal of sponsorship of a resolution, will be allowed only up to the time at which substantive debate is concluded on the item.
+During voting bloc, after amendments have been resolved and immediately prior to voting on a resolution, the Chair may ask delegates to indicate adding or withdrawal of sponsorship by use of raised placards.